HR / Labor Relations

 Within 10 calendar days of receipt of the written summary, the President or designee shall issue a written statement to the complainant and respondent, indicating what action the President proposes to take.
 The President or designee will use the preponderance of the evidence standard.
 The action proposed by the President or designee, may consist of:

 a.
-A determination that the complaint was not
+A determination that the complaint was not substantiated; or

 b.
 A determination that the complaint was substantiated.